Constantine the Great: In Rome

 Constantine entered Rome on 29 October 312 and staged a grand adventus in the city which was met with jubilation.
 Maxentius' body was fished out of the Tiber and decapitated, and his head was paraded through the streets for all to see.
 After the ceremonies, the disembodied head was sent to Carthage, and Carthage offered no further resistance.
 Unlike his predecessors, Constantine neglected to make the trip to the Capitoline Hill and perform customary sacrifices at the Temple of Jupiter.
 However, he did visit the Senatorial Curia Julia, and he promised to restore its ancestral privileges and give it a secure role in his reformed government; there would be no revenge against Maxentius' supporters.
 In response, the Senate decreed him "title of the first name", which meant that his name would be listed first in all official documents, and they acclaimed him as "the greatest augustus".
 He issued decrees returning property that was lost under Maxentius, recalling political exiles, and releasing Maxentius' imprisoned opponents.

 An extensive propaganda campaign followed, during which Maxentius' image was purged from all public places.
-He was written up as a "tyrant" and set against an idealized image of Constantine the "liberator".
+He was written up as a "tyrant" and set against an idealised image of Constantine the "liberator".
 Eusebius is the best representative of this strand of Constantinian propaganda.
 Maxentius' rescripts were declared invalid, and the honours that he had granted to leaders of the Senate were also invalidated.
 Constantine also attempted to remove Maxentius' influence on Rome's urban landscape.
 All structures built by him were rededicated to Constantine, including the Temple of Romulus and the Basilica of Maxentius.
 At the focal point of the basilica, a stone statue was erected of Constantine holding the Christian labarum in its hand.
 Its inscription bore the message which the statue illustrated: "By this sign, Constantine had freed Rome from the yoke of the tyrant."

 Constantine also sought to upstage Maxentius' achievements.
 For example, the Circus Maximus was redeveloped so that its seating capacity was 25 times larger than that of Maxentius' racing complex on the Via Appia.
-Maxentius' strongest military supporters were neutralized when he disbanded the Praetorian Guard and Imperial Horse Guard.
+Maxentius' strongest military supporters were neutralised when Constantine disbanded the Praetorian Guard and Imperial Horse Guard.
 The tombstones of the Imperial Horse Guard were ground up and used in a basilica on the Via Labicana, and their former base was redeveloped into the Lateran Basilica on 9 November 312—barely two weeks after Constantine captured the city.
 The Legio II Parthica was removed from Albano Laziale, and the remainder of Maxentius' armies were sent to do frontier duty on the Rhine.